 Social Emotional Learning

 Our programs and curriculum are unique.
 Lessons and activities engage by introducing a canine concept.
 That concept progresses to humans and ultimately bridges to themselves.
 By first introducing a concept through the lens of a canine, individuals are more trusting, open and willing to share their thoughts and emotions.

 These programs are impactful, effective and include direct instruction lessons and in-depth real world activities that help increase the focus on developing a deep understanding and application of specific social emotional attributes and how each person can apply them it to their own lives.

 Which Option Works Best For You?

 Canine Assisted Learning-Click Here – This powerful offering pairs youth with a dog “partner” using a structured curriculum to teach life changing lessons through the training of a dog.
 Best used in small groups of 4 – 6.
-Used in juvenile justice settings, boarding schools, after school and as a part of community programs for at risk youth.
+Used in juvenile justice settings, boarding schools, after school and as a part of community programs.

 S.E.E.(social emotional education) Spot- Click Here – This program offers the opportunity to integrate therapy dogs, shelter dogs and dogs with special talents in a flexible, easy to implement program designed to reach hearts and teach minds.
 6 Units, 2 lessons each.
 The first lesson inspires through the lens of canines, the second dives deeper with the integration of a dog or dogs.
 This is a great after school and community based program.